SANDAG/ABM/docs/application/ev-rebates.md

 # Electric Vehicle Rebates
 One of the policies that SANDAG planners would like to test for the 2025 Regional Plan is providing rebates for low- and middle-income households to purchase electric vehicles.
 One of the variables in the vehicle type choice model is the [new purchase price](https://github.com/SANDAG/ABM/blob/ABM3_develop/src/asim/configs/resident/vehicle_type_choice_op4.csv#L12-L17) for a vehicle of a given age, body type, and fuel type.
 The way the EV rebate is implemented in ABM3 is by deducting the appropriate rebate value for plugin and battery vehicles if a household meets the criteria (based on percentage of the federal poverty level).
 To configure the rebate values and poverty level thresholds, new constants were added to the common/constants.yaml configuration file.
-Two describe income group cutoffs and need to be updated in [src\asim\configs\common\constants.yaml](https://github.com/SANDAG/ABM/blob/ABM3_develop/src/asim/configs/common/constants.yaml) and four specific rebate values for various income groups and need to be edited for the scenario's given year in [input\parametersByYears.csv](https://github.com/SANDAG/ABM/blob/ABM3_develop/input/model/parametersByYears.csv).
+Two describe income group cutoffs and need to be updated in [src\asim\configs\common\constants.yaml](https://github.com/SANDAG/ABM/blob/ABM3_develop/src/asim/configs/common/constants.yaml) and four specify rebate values for various income groups and need to be edited for the scenario's given year in [input\parametersByYears.csv](https://github.com/SANDAG/ABM/blob/ABM3_develop/input/model/parametersByYears.csv).

 | Constant | parametersByYears field | Description |
 | -------- | ----------------------- | ----------- |